dabasjayant/global-events-tone-visualizer/README.md

 Data format is well explained in the following <a href="http://data.gdeltproject.org/documentation/GDELT-Event_Codebook-V2.0.pdf">codebook</a>.

 ### Note
 - Unzip `processed_data.csv.zip` in project root to save time and resources.
+Please ensure that it unzips to a file named `processed_data.csv`
-- If `processed_data.csv` is not found then program will generate CSV files at `processed_data/*.csv`
+- If `processed_data.csv` is not found then program will automatically generate it during execution.
-- Merge all CSV data under `processed_data` directory using a third-party tool and output as `processed_data.csv` (This process will be automated in future updates).

 ## Steps
 1. Run `python -m pip install -r requirements.txt` to install the required packages.
 Windows users can run `py -m pip install -r requirements.txt`.